Generic types in Go

 Exercise: Group therapy

-Over to you again now, to try your hand at the group exercise.
+Over to you now, to try your hand at the group exercise.
 This time, you’ll need to define a generic slice type Group[E] to pass the following test:

 func TestGroupContainsWhatIsAppendedToIt(t *testing.T) {